 Part 1: Shopping for your home

 This post is part 1 of a 2 part series.
-Part 2, when posted, will cover the closing process.
+Part 2 covers the closing process.

 So, you are shopping for a home!
 This is a very exciting point in your life, and there is much to consider in making your choice.
 While I know that there will be many other important factors that influence your decision on what home to buy, I thought it might be helpful to provide some tips on what you can look for from an insurance perspective.
 Insurance costs can be quite different from one home to the next, and some homes may be difficult to fully cover – or even to insure at all.
 There are a number of things you can look for when you are touring houses.